pnp/powerplatform-prompts/prompts/power-automate/onboarding-flow/README.md

 Recommended implementation approach:
 1) Open new empty flow with enabled copilot
 2) Add first prompt (remember to adjust parameters):
     > Use trigger When an item is created or modified.
-Enter trigger Site Address custom value: 'YOUR SITE ADDRESS' and custom List Name value: 'YOUR SITE NAME'.
+Enter trigger Site Address custom value: 'YOUR SITE ADDRESS' and custom List Name value: 'YOUR LIST NAME'.
 3) Add second prompt (remember to adjust parameters):
     > Add Get user profile and use "['SHAREPOINT FIELD STORING INFO ABOUT USER']?['Email']" in UPN.
 4) Add third prompt (remember to adjust parameters):